roguehistory/Hist_Digh3814/content/en/week/12-5/instructions.md

 ### Submit work

+You may make your repository private **or** public.

-You can submit the link to your work on [this form](https://forms.gle/9BMvFeFda9qq36fAA). **Make sure to 'invite user shawngraham'** to your repository so that I may view it.
+If you make it private, **Make sure to 'invite user shawngraham'** to your repository so that I may view it.
 (See the [Github instructions](/week/1/github) for a reminder.)

+You can log the link to your repository on [this form](https://forms.gle/9BMvFeFda9qq36fAA).
 ### Celebrate

 This hasn't been - I'll wager - an easy journey for you.
 But it will pay you back.
 I promise.
 Thank you for joining me!
 Good luck on your exams, and I hope to see you face to face in my classroom next year.